 The significance of the shuffle algebra was cemented in the work of Eilenberg \& Maclane~\cite{EiMac}, Sch\"{u}tzenberger \cite{Sch} and Chen \cite{Che}.
 See Reutenauer \cite{Reu} for more details.
 One advantage of abstracting to the quasi-shuffle algebra is that we can immediately identify the minimum set of iterated integrals that need to be simulated to implement a given accurate strong scheme.
 This optimizes the total computation time which is dominated by the strong simulation of the iterated integrals.
-Radford~\cite{Rad} proved that the shuffle algebra is generated by Lyndon words.
-This was extended to the quasi-shuffle algebra by Hoffman~\cite{Hof}, though it had already been established by Gaines \cite{Gai} for the case of Wiener processes and Li \& Liu \cite{LiLiu} for the case of Wiener processes and standard Poisson processes, while Sussmann~\cite{Suss} had considered a Hall basis.
+Indeed, Radford~\cite{Rad} proved that the shuffle algebra is generated by Lyndon words.
+This was extended to the quasi-shuffle algebra by Newman \& Radford~\cite{NewRad} and independently later by Hoffman~\cite{Hof}.
+Gaines \cite{Gai} established this independently for the case of Wiener processes, as did Li \& Liu \cite{LiLiu} for the case of Wiener processes and standard Poisson processes, while Sussmann~\cite{Suss} had considered a Hall basis.
 Hence the set of iterated integrals we need to simulate at any given order are identified by Lyndon words.
-The second abstraction is the algebra of endomorphisms that act on the Hopf quasi-shuffle algebra.
-On this algebra we can define an inner product based on the $L^2$ inner product on stochastic processes.
-Within this context we are naturally able to succintly represent map-truncate-invert approximations and analysis their properties independent of the underlying system, data and truncation order.
-This enables us to establish the general results we present.